Highlights

 What is near Horizon 22?

-Located in the City of London, several interesting places are nearby.
-Sky Garden is another viewing platform between Horizon 22 and the Thames, and you’ll also find the Tower of London and Tower Bridge in the area.
-Old Spitalfields Market is not too far away if you want to get some food or shop for unique items from the market.
-The City of London is a business area, and many shops, restaurants, and cafes are closed on weekends.
+Located in the heart of the City's skyscraper cluster with the Gherkin, the Walkie Talkie (and its Sky Garden) and the Leadenhall Building (the "Cheesegrater") all a short walk away, along with Leadenhall Market and Liverpool Street.
+Tower of London and Tower Bridge are also in the area and Old Spitalfields Market is not too far away if you want to get some food or shop for unique items from the market.

 Nearest Stations to Horizon 22